 The Nominating Committee evaluates and recommends candidates for nomination by the Board in director elections and otherwise assists the Board in determining and evaluating the composition of the Board and its committees.
 The Nominating Committee also assists in identifying candidates for appointment as officers of the Company.
 The current members of the Nominating Committee are Messrs.
 Hicks (chair), Carley, Justesen, and Meeker.
-The Nominating Committee held one meeting in 2006.
+The Nominating Committee did not meet during 2007.